data-henrik/watson-conversation-tool/README.md

 * [IBM Watson Assistant: Chatbot tool now supports testing client actions](https://blog.4loeser.net/2018/10/ibm-watson-assistant-chatbot-tool-now.html)

 # Overview
-The tool consists of a single Python script, `wctool.py`.
-In order to use it, you need Python and the SDK for the Watson services installed.
+The repository holds two tools, both Python scripts.
+In order to use them, you need Python and the SDK for the Watson services installed.
+The tools are:
+* [`wctool.py`](wctool.py): The original Watson Conversation Tool which is based on [API version V1](https://console.bluemix.net/apidocs/assistant?language=python).
+It allows to manage (list, import, export, ...) workspaces, obtain logs and via its dialog option to converse with the chat service.
+* [`watoolV2.py`](watoolV2.py): The newer script to have a dialog with the Watson Assistant service, based on [API version V2](https://console.bluemix.net/apidocs/assistant-v2?language=python#introduction).

 If you have been working with the Watson service and Python before, you probably already have everything installed.
 If not, you need to install Python and then head over to the [Watson Developer Tools](https://www.ibm.com/watson/developercloud/developer-tools.html) and follow the link to the [Python SDK](https://github.com/watson-developer-cloud/python-sdk).
 Install the SDK, too.
 Now download a copy of this repository or clone it.

+## wctool.py
 To use the tool, copy `config.sample.json` or `config.ICFsample.json` to `config.json` and insert your service credentials.
 Note that the service URL depends on the IBM Cloud region.
 It is shown as part of the credentials.
+Either username / password or the API key are needed.

 Some commands and parameters:
 ```